djalbat/reaction-with-style/README.md

 `;
 ```
-Whether the `render()` method is in the class being extended or the class doing the extending, so to speak, it must still utilise the `retrieveClassName()` function.
+Whether the `render()` method is in the class being extended or the class doing the extending, so to speak, it must utilise the `retrieveClassName()` function.
 For example, the `MainButton` class below contains a new `render()` method that overrides the one in the `Button` class, with the `retrieveClassName()` function still being used:

 ```js